Workforce Development & Internships

 Present your work to stakeholders, receive final evaluations, and transition into job placement support with updated resume, references, and a clear next step.

-The Workforce Development & Internships program is open to participants who have completed our Warp Tech Training.
-It's designed for adults in the greater Seattle and King County area who are ready to apply their skills in professional settings and take the final step toward a technology career.
+The Workforce Development & Internships program is open to participants who have completed our Career Skills Accelerator.
+It's designed for adults in the greater Seattle and King County area who are ready to apply their skills in professional settings and take the final step toward launching their career.

 This program is ideal if you are:

-A Warp 10 or Bootcamp graduate Ready for real-world work experience Building toward a tech career Looking for mentorship & guidance Seeking professional references Eager to grow your portfolio
+A Warp 10 or Bootcamp graduate Ready for real-world work experience Building toward a fulfilling career Looking for mentorship & guidance Seeking professional references Eager to grow your portfolio

 Common Questions

-Do I need to complete Warp Tech Training first?
+Do I need to complete the Career Skills Accelerator first?

 Where are internships located?